phone_icon

 • Hotel for 2 nights in Berlin

-Europe has so many iconic cities, and this vacation will take you to Hungary and Germany!.
-Combine the hungarian capital, Budapest (two cities in one, Buda and Pest, connected by the Szechenyi Chain Bridge) with these german cities: Munich (city full of history, with museums, theaters and public parks), Dresden (vibrant riverfront city filled with Baroque and Rococo architecture) and Berlin (a cultural capital; art, theater, opera, dance - there is no shortage of activities here).
-These destinations are connected by trains.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotels and activities.
+Hungary and Germany amazing cities by train!.
+Combine the hungarian capital, Budapest (thermal springs, classical music, art gothic and noveau buildings alongside the Danube River) with these german cities: Munich (capital of Bavaria; stunning architecture and famous annual Oktoberfest beer celebration), Dresden (vibrant riverfront city filled with Baroque and Rococo architecture) and Berlin (a cultural capital; art, theater, opera, dance - there is no shortage of activities here).

 Flexible Itinerary